LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 1. A transaction is created and signed (off-chain).
 The script to do it is in `src/create_and_sign.ts`.
 2. The transaction is sent to a network.
 This can be done by a third party tool (like `curl` or `Postman`), but also using Lisk Commander, Lisk Hub or Mobile.
 All of the tools need to be authorized to access an HTTP API of a network node.
-3. A network node receives a transaction and after a lightweight schema, verification adds it to a transaction pool.
+3. A network node receives a transaction and after a lightweight schema validation, adds it to a transaction pool.
 4. In TransactionPool the transaction gets `validated`, also `validatedAgainstOtherTransactions` of the same type.
 5. Valid transactions go to the `prepare` step of the StateStore, which to limit the I/O database operations prepares all the information relevant to properly `validate`, `apply` or `undo` the transaction.
 The store with the prepared data is a parameter of the mentioned methods.
 6. Delegates are forging the valid transactions into the blocks and broadcasting the blocks to the network.
 Each network node performs the `apply` and `applyAsset` steps after the successful `validate` step.